2022 FIM Enduro World Championship: Enduro 1

 Enduro 1 is for motorcycles up to and including 250cc, both 2-stroke and 4-stroke.

 Riders Championship

 Enduro 2

 Enduro 2 is for 4-stroke motorcycles from 255cc-450cc.

 Riders Championship

 Enduro 3

 Enduro 3 is for 2-stroke motorcycles over 255cc and 4-stroke motorcycles over 455cc.

 Riders Championship

 Junior

-All riders competing in the Junior world championships must be younger than 23 years of age on the 1st of January of the year of the championship.
+All riders competing in the Junior world championships must be younger than 23 years of age on 1 January of the year of the championship.

 Riders Championship

 Junior 1

 Junior 1 is for motorcycles up to and including 250cc, both 2-stroke and 4-stroke.

 Riders Championship

 Junior 2

 Junior 2 is for motorcycles over 255cc, both 2-stroke and 4-stroke.

 Riders Championship

 Youth

-All riders competing in the Youth world championship must be younger than 21 years of age on the 1st of January of the year of the championship.
+All riders competing in the Youth world championship must be younger than 21 years of age on 1 January of the year of the championship.

 Only 2-stroke motorcycles between 100cc-125cc can be used.